DataLab-Platform/DataLab/doc/features/general/model.rst

 In its internal data model, DataLab stores data using two main classes:

-* `cdl.core.model.signal.SignalObj`, which represents a signal object, and
+* :class:`cdl.obj.SignalObj`, which represents a signal object, and
-* `cdl.core.model.image.ImageObj`, which represents an image object.
+* :class:`cdl.obj.ImageObj`, which represents an image object.

-These classes are defined in the `cdl.core.model` package but are exposed publicly in the `cdl.obj` package.
+These classes are defined in the ``cdl.core.model`` package but are exposed publicly in the :mod:`cdl.obj` package.

-Also, DataLab uses many different datasets (based on guidata's `DataSet` class) to store the parameters of the computations.
-These datasets are defined in different modules but are exposed publicly in the `cdl.param` package.
+Also, DataLab uses many different datasets (based on guidata's ``DataSet`` class) to store the parameters of the computations.
+These datasets are defined in different modules but are exposed publicly in the :mod:`cdl.param` package.

 .. seealso::